Arata0608/nestjs-typeorm-api/README.md

 # nestjs-typeorm-api
-API created with Nest.js and TypeORM.
+A RESTful API boilerplate made with Nest.js and TypeORM.

 ## Installation